simonagren/simonagren.github.io/postscopies/azfunc-migrate/index.md

 ![runtime3](./runtime3.png)

-This will actually change the `Application settings` to have runtime `~3` and Node version `~12`.
+This will change the `Application settings` to have runtime `~3` and Node version `~12`.
 And this means that changing the application settings also forces a `runtime` change.
 We could go either path.

 ## Using Azure CLI
-In the previous post we had a look at how to use Azure CLI to get all appsettings, and even query for specific settings.
+In the previous post, we had a look at how to use Azure CLI to get all app settings and even query for specific settings.
 Now we will look at how to change the settings.
-And as mentioned earlier, this makes the same changes as if we would change the `runtime` in the portal.
+As mentioned earlier, this makes the same changes as if we would change the `runtime` in the portal.

-### Change runtime in appsettings
+### Change runtime in app settings
 Here we use the command `az functionapp config appsettings set` to set the runtime for the function app. we also use the name of the `function app` and the name of the `resource-group`.

 ```json
 az functionapp config appsettings set -n funcappsimon -g rgfuncappsimon -s FUNCTIONS_EXTENSION_VERSION=~3
 ```

-### Change Node version in appsettings
+### Change Node version in app settings
-Here we use the command `az functionapp config appsettings set` to set the Node verions for the function app. we also use the name of the `function app` and the name of the `resource-group`.
+Here we use the command `az functionapp config appsettings set` to set the Node versions for the function app. we also use the name of the `function app` and the name of the `resource-group`.

 ```json
 az functionapp config appsettings set -n funcappsimon -g rgfuncappsimon -s WEBSITE_NODE_DEFAULT_VERSION=~12
 ```

 ## Using Azure Functions Extension
-Using Azure Functions Extension we could just use the available application settings, right click and edit the setting.
+Using Azure Functions Extension we could just use the available application settings, right-click and edit the setting.

 ![editsett](./editsetting.png)

 # Changes in Visual Studio Code
-Many times we only need to make changes in Azure, if there's no breaking changes or we don't need to deploy anything else.
+Many times we only need to make changes in Azure, if there are no breaking changes or we don't need to deploy anything else.

 ## Breaking changes
 Even though the migration is often smooth there are still some breaking changes: https://docs.microsoft.com/sv-se/azure/azure-functions/functions-versions#javascript

 ## Settings in Azure Functions Extension for creating new
-I'm primarilly using the extension when it comes to creation, deployment and changing settings.
+I'm primarily using the extension when it comes to creation, deployment and changing settings.
 This is not the first time I'm mentioning the extension.
-In an old post of mine I'm walking you trough the steps on how to generate a `Function App` and `functions` using the `Azure Functions Extension` for `Visual Studio Code`.
+In an old post of mine, I'm walking you through the steps on how to generate a `Function App` and `functions` using the `Azure Functions Extension` for `Visual Studio Code`.

 ![extsett](./azurefuncsetting.png)